I asked a call centre worker how to deal with rejection

 “A typical workday sees her invest a lot of time and energy into customers, only to be knocked back at the point of sale.”

-In retrospect, it was nowhere near polished enough to be sending out, and the only people who had read it was me and my mum, so it hadn’t exactly been rigorously vetted by independent eyes either.
+In retrospect, it was nowhere near polished enough for me to be sending it out.
+The only people who had read it were me and my mum, so it hadn’t exactly been rigorously vetted by independent eyes, either.

 Read more personal stories from our FJ writers in our Life column.

-And so, unsurprisingly, the rejections came thick and fast.
-You know how people are like, “Oh (insert a famous author who got rejected 12 times) got rejected lots, don’t let it discourage you!”?
+Unsurprisingly, the rejections came thick and fast.
+You know how people are like, ‘Oh (insert a famous author who got rejected 12 times) got rejected lots, don’t let it discourage you!’?
 My rejection numbers were in the fifties and climbing.
 It was soul-crushing.

-After enduring about two months of this, I hid the document containing my novel in the deep recesses of my laptop and hung up my writing cap for a good four years.
-I let the rejections destroy my confidence and love for writing almost completely.
+After enduring about two months of this, I hid the document containing my novel in the depths of my laptop and hung up my writing cap for a good four years.
+I let the rejections destroy my confidence and love for writing, almost completely.

 It should come as no surprise then that I’m always interested in hearing tips and tricks to handle rejection better in the future – and not just for career purposes.
 Rejection in any aspect of life – putting yourself out there for new friends or new love interests – can be daunting.
 For this reason, I sought out the advice of someone who, like me, has a career path that is tangled up in potential rejection.